8 Iron Golf Club Guide (Distance, Loft, etc.)

 What is an 8 Iron?

-An 8 iron is a golf club used for various shots for improved gameplay.
-This golf club is also called a “short iron,” as it’s typically used for shots that need a higher loft but moderate to short distance.
+The 8 iron is one of the best irons golf has to offer for its versatility in improving gameplay.
+This golf club, also known as a “short iron,” is typically used for shots that require a higher loft but moderate to short distance.

 In golfing jargon, the clubs are divided into two sections called the ”numbered golf clubs” and the “non-numbered golf clubs.”
 The 8 iron belongs to the former category and signifies the loft and material of that particular club.
 Let’s look at the material and then dive deeper into the number.